Restrainite/RestrainiteMod/README.md

 ## Upcoming Features / ToDo

-- Allow/deny lists for items in the context menu root
 - Restrictions to Locomotion
 - Hide the laser, if laser touch is disabled
 - Allow/deny lists for tabs in the dash